Skip to main content

 Background

-Generative search is a powerful technique that retrieves relevant data to provide to large language models (LLMs) as context, along with the task prompt.
-It is also called retrieval augmented generation (RAG), or in-context learning in some cases.
+Retrieval augmented generation is a powerful technique that retrieves relevant data to provide to large language models (LLMs) as context, along with the task prompt.
+It is also called RAG, generative search, or in-context learning in some cases.

 LLM are incredibly powerful, but can suffer from two important limitations.
 These limitation are that: